Rosas' field goal in overtime gives Giants unexpected win - News 12 Now

 AP Photo/Bill Kostroun

-The win snapped a three-game losing streak for the Giants (2-8) and sent the Chiefs (6-4) to their fourth loss in five games.
+Rosas, who missed an earlier extra point, breathed a sigh of relief after the kick, then was mobbed by teammates.

+“It’s joy, exuberance, just happy,” linebacker Jonathan Casillas said after the Giants snapped a three-game losing streak and won for the first time at home in five games.
+“It’s such a great play that Roger Lewis made to get us down in position to win the game.
+It’s just ecstatic, everybody is excited and the energy was there, the crowd was there.
+You can’t ask for a better ending than that.”

-The winning kick came two plays after Lewis was yanked to the ground on a deep pass from Eli Manning, but still caught the ball while flat on his back for a 34-yard completion on a fourth-down heave.
+The winning kick came two plays after Lewis was yanked to the ground by cornerback Phillip Gaines on a deep pass from Eli Manning, but still caught the ball while flat on his back for a 34-yard completion on a fourth-down heave.
 Had he not caught it, flags flew for pass interference.

+“I want 10 (Manning) to believe in me, and that’s what I got to do, make that play,” Lewis said.

+Rosas, who had missed a field goal in each of the last four games, had no problem splitting the uprights from point blank range.

 Few expected them to beat the Chiefs, especially with Andy Reid’s record coming off a bye week.
 He was 16-2.

+“It’s tough to win in the National Football League,” Reid said.
+“There is parity.
+It doesn’t matter if you are 1-8 or whatever it might be.
+There is opportunity.
+You have to bring you’re A-game every week and we have to get ourselves back to playing better.
+It’s my responsibility to do that.”

 The Giants not only won, they intercepted Alex Smith twice, setting up their first nine points.
-Orleans Darkwa scored on a 1-yard run after Damon Harrison’s interception.
-Rosas, who missed the extra point after the Darkwa TD, kicked a 26-yard field goal to give the Giants a short-lived 9-6 lead with 1:38 left in regulation after Janoris Jenkins’ interception.
+Orleans Darkwa scored on a 1-yard run after Damon Harrison’s interception .
+Rosas kicked a 26-yard field goal to give the Giants a short-lived 9-6 lead with 1:38 left in regulation after Janoris Jenkins’ interception .

 McAdoo pulled out every trick in his book, using a fake punt; a halfback option that was intercepted; an odd formation with his tackles lined up 5 yards wide; and then the decision to go on fourth-and-5 from the Chiefs 36 with just over two minutes to play.